We are proud to bring you a new version of Testlab – Parallax Denigrate – with usability-related features and risk analysis reporting.

 - “priority:critical” shows all test cases prioritized as critical,

 As said, this logic works with all trees in Testlab – including the pickers which are used to select assets related when editing.
-The UI has also been added with an easy help on the syntax as a tooltip.
+The UI has also been added with easy help on the syntax as a tooltip.

 Risk analysis reporting

 Often, the people responsible for the project are asked tough questions on the status of the project or product: How well is it tested?
 Can we go to production?
-Do you think the product is in a good enough for release?
+Do you think the product is good enough for release?
 The manager must basically make an educated guess with the best possible information available – often from the data in the test management tool.

 Testlab has been added with a Risk Analysis report which analyzes the requirements, test cases, and issues in the project and combines the information from risk view-point as a single report.
 The report includes